Military history: Ancient warfare

 After defeating Carthage the Romans went on to become the Mediterranean's dominant power, successfully campaigning in Greece, (Aemilius Paulus decisive victory over Macedonia at the Battle of Pydna), in the Middle East (Lucius Licinius Lucullus, Gnaeus Pompeius Magnus), in Gaul (Gaius Julius Caesar) and defeating several Germanic tribes (Gaius Marius, Germanicus).
 While Roman armies suffered several major losses, their large population and ability (and will) to replace battlefield casualties, their training, organization, tactical and technical superiority enabled Rome to stay a predominant military force for several centuries, utilizing well trained and maneuverable armies to routinely overcome the much larger "tribal" armies of their foes (see Battles of Aquae Sextiae, Vercellae, Tigranocerta, Alesia).

 In 54 BC, the Roman triumvir Marcus Licinius Crassus took the offensive against the Parthian Empire in the east.
-In a decisive battle at Carrhae Romans were defeated and the golden Aquilae (legionary battle standards) were taken as trophies to Ctesiphon.
+In a decisive battle at Carrhae, the Romans were defeated, and the golden Aquilae (legionary battle standards) were taken as trophies to Ctesiphon.
 The battle was one of the worst defeats suffered by the Roman Republic in its entire history.

 While successfully dealing with foreign opponents, Rome experienced numerous civil wars, notably the power struggles of Roman generals such as Marius and Sulla during the end of the Republic.
 Caesar was also notable for his role in the civil war against the other member of the Triumvirate (Pompey) and against the Roman Senate.

-The successors of Caesar—Octavian and Mark Anthony—also fought a civil war with Caesar's assassins (Senators Brutus, Cassius, etc.).
-Octavian and Mark Anthony eventually fought another civil war between themselves to determine the sole ruler of Rome.
-Octavian emerged victorious and Rome was turned into an empire with a huge standing army of professional soldiers.
+The successors of Caesar—Octavian and Mark Anthony—also fought a civil war against Caesar's assassins (the Senators Brutus, Cassius, etc.).
+Octavian and Mark Anthony eventually fought another civil war to determine who would be the sole ruler of Rome.
+Octavian emerged victorious, and Rome became an empire with a large standing army of professional soldiers.

 By the time of Marcus Aurelius, the Romans had expanded to the Atlantic Ocean in the west and to Mesopotamia in the east and controlled Northern Africa and Central Europe up to the Black Sea.
 However, Aurelius marked the end of the Five Good Emperors, and Rome quickly fell into decline.

 The Huns, Goths, and other barbaric groups invaded Rome, which continued to suffer from inflation and other internal strifes.
 Despite the attempts of Diocletian, Constantine I, and Theodosius I, western Rome collapsed and was eventually conquered in 476.
 The Byzantine empire continued to prosper, however.